-This course covers copyright legal issues specific to archives of digital material.
+This self-paced course covers copyright legal issues specific to archives of digital material.
 You'll examine the impact of electronic technologies on the long-held law and tenets of copyright, including digital rights management and acquiring and advising on the use of rights in records.
 You’ll look at the basic text of relevant federal statutes and significant case law as well as examine case studies.
 A very brief review of copyright essentials will be provided to ground the discussion.
 The focus of the day will be on how to think through and identify options for resolving the most commonly commonly-encountered copyright legal issues around electronic records.

 Upon completion of this course, you'll be able to: